NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 - **Future** — Has not played out yet.
 Projections, assumptions, scenarios.
 Your map is a hypothesis.
 Simulation is preparation, not resolution.

+### Your Coordinates

+Your position determines what you see — and what you literally cannot see.

+Before Eagle flies, you map your own coordinates — your position, your wants, your fears, what you're hiding, what you can't see, and the physics of the battlefield you're standing on.

+These coordinates predict where each animal will cheat.
+Your WANT will pull Eagle's map toward your win.
+Your FEAR will clog Bloodhound's nose.
+Your BLIND SPOT will make Owl's verdict comfortable instead of true.

+The Self-Checks exist to catch your coordinates in the act.

+**Fill in your Coordinate Card before Eagle flies.** *(See "Location, Location, Location" for the full card and instructions.)*
 ---

 ***Before you map the conflict, you map your position relative to it.***